In a world where English is everywhere, is translation still important? Is it even necessary?

 There’s a reason demand for translation services is booming.
 While English has been periodically crowned as “the language of global business,” translation and interpreting services remain a vital part of doing business around the world.

 For example, as of November 2015, 880,000 British small businesses were expected to expand overseas by 2025.
 It will be interesting to see how Brexit will affect those plans.
 But it’s unlikely that the need for translation services will suffer too much.
-As Clare noted in her post on how Brexit might affect international packaging regulations,
+As noted in the post on how Brexit might affect international packaging regulations,

 “International growth is still key to increased revenues and profitability and companies will always seek to trade with overseas markets.
 Products launched beyond home borders will still need to meet the relevant packaging and labelling standards …”